The Las Vegas Strip

 Nobu Hotel Caesars Palace Review: What to Expect Before You Book

-Nobu Hotel Caesars Palace is a boutique hotel-within-a-resort designed to deliver calm, modern luxury inside one of the Strip’s busiest properties.
+Nobu Hotel Caesars Palace is a boutique-style hotel-within-a-resort designed to deliver calm, modern luxury inside one of the Strip’s busiest properties.
 It’s best for couples and food-focused travelers who want a quieter place to sleep while keeping full access to Caesars Palace, accepting long interior walks as the tradeoff.

 Hotel Class: ★★★★★ ★★★★★ 4.5/5